Command line interfaces

 , commit

-etc. that all can take their own arguments.
+etc. that can all take their own arguments.
 This

 kind of second CLI with subcommands is somewhat possible to do using only argparse

-, however it requires a bit of
+, but it requires some

 hacks.